SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-07-misconception-1-dependencies-are-caused-by-immutable-laws-of-physics.md

 *Perceived "dependencies" in knowledge work are caused by knowledge gaps.*

-Once we internalize this realization, it leads to a host of actions which seemed counterintuitive before, and often the opposite actions that project management would advise.
+Once we internalize this realization, it leads to a host of actions which seemed counterintuitive before -- often the opposite actions that project management would advise.
+Is it possible that our organization's structure and policies have actively encouraged these knowledge gaps instead of working to eliminate them?